davide-marino00/PBI_DOCS/refac.md

 			    " - " & ('vw_Timesheet'[HoursperWeek])
 			)
 ```
-- **DAX Explanation (Generated):** This DAX code snippet creates a new calculated column called `Employee_WeeklyHours` in a data model, specifically from a table named `vw_Timesheet`.
+- **DAX Explanation (Generated):** This DAX code snippet is used to create a calculated column called `Employee_WeeklyHours` in a data model, specifically from a table named `vw_Timesheet`.

-Here's a breakdown of what it does in simple business terms:
+Here's a breakdown of what it does:

 1. **Combining Information**: The code takes two pieces of information from the `vw_Timesheet` table:
    - The name of the employee (`EmployeeName`).
-   - The number of hours that employee works in a week (`HoursperWeek`).
+   - The number of hours that employee works per week (`HoursperWeek`).

 2. **Formatting the Output**: It combines these two pieces of information into a single string.
 The format of the output will be:
-   - The employee's name followed by a hyphen and then the number of hours they work per week.
-For example, if the employee's name is "John Doe" and he works 40 hours a week, the output will be "John Doe - 40".
+   - The employee's name followed by " - " and then the number of hours they work per week.

+3. **Example Output**: If an employee's name is "John Doe" and he works 40 hours per week, the resulting value in the `Employee_WeeklyHours` column would be:
+   - "John Doe - 40"

+### Purpose:
-3. **Purpose**: This calculated column is useful for creating a clear and concise representation of each employee's weekly working hours alongside their name.
-It can be helpful for reporting, analysis, or displaying information in dashboards where you want to quickly see both the employee's name and their weekly hours in one place.
+The purpose of this calculated column is to create a clear and concise representation of each employee's name along with their weekly working hours.
+This can be useful for reporting, analysis, or displaying information in dashboards, making it easier to understand how many hours each employee is scheduled to work at a glance.

-In summary, this DAX expression effectively creates a user-friendly label that combines employee names with their corresponding weekly hours, making it easier to read and understand the data at a glance.

 **`GroupCat`** (`string`)

-- **Description:** The 'GroupCat' column categorizes timesheet entries into specific groups, facilitating streamlined reporting and analysis of labor distribution across various projects or departments.
+- **Description:** The 'GroupCat' column categorizes timesheet entries into distinct groups, facilitating streamlined reporting and analysis of time allocation across various projects or departments.
 - **DAX Expression:**
 ```dax
 IF(